Join Honey as she revisits lessons on love, life, and growth after 50 from Greece (originally published on June 26, 2022).

 In the middle of the night I got creative … why not ship a real olive tree from Mykonos to my condo-in-the-sky?
 I’ve been wanting an olive tree for two years.
 The morning we left I asked Sofia if she could ship me a tree.
 She is going to try.
 I know if at all possible she will accomplish this.
 Am I thinking outside the box?
 I sure am and why not?
 Would you?

 GROWTH AFTER 50 IS THE ULTIMATE GIFT YOU CAN GIVE YOURSELF

 I have always looked for circumstances to bloom.
 If you live like the bud who never opens you cannot grow.
 I have friends who are closed to new ideas and I love them just the same.
 I suppose and hope they are feeling as fulfilled as I am.
 They simply choose to find their means of fulfillment differently after 50.

 Santorini is known as the quiet and reflective Island.
 The Aegean Sea is very peaceful.
 There are no trade winds.
 The town is not as humming as Mykonos and yet, I was able to bloom internally.
 We shopped for beaded bracelets till my girlfriend and I dropped.
-And I spent part of the day on the Sea on a yacht and celebrate my girlfriend’s birthday.
+And I spent part of the day on the sea on a yacht and celebrated my girlfriend’s birthday.

 Over dinner one night we decided to plan a trip, God willing, and travel to Rwanda to finally see the silverback gorillas!